We are not supporting this browser

 Bathing your baby – one step at a time

-If you’re still feeling unsure, watch our handy how to video below.
+If you’re still feeling unsure, your midwife will be happy to show you a way to bathe your baby that works best for you.
 Once you get the hang of it and get some practice in, you’ll grow in confidence and bathing your baby will be one of those little priceless moments you’ll come to treasure!

 Any more questions?